amzn/amazon-pay-api-sdk-java/README.md

 (e.g., Alexa Delivery Trackers, In-Store API, API V2, etc.)

 Please contact your Amazon Pay Account Manager before using the In-Store API calls in a Production environment to obtain a copy of the In-Store Integration Guide.
-These methods are available in the InStoreClient
+These methods are available in the InstoreClient

 Four quick steps are needed to make an API call: